 The area’s major employers are from a range of industries and include American Airlines, AT&T, Bank of America, and Baylor Scott & White Health.
-Twenty-three Fortune 500 companies, including three of the top 10, make their home in Dallas.
 No other region in the U.S. has a higher concentration of Fortune 500 company headquarters.

 What do I need to know about education in Dallas?

-With more than 155,000 students in 230 schools, the Dallas Independent School District (DISD) is the 14th largest public school district in the U.S. While DISD schools are mainly location-based, there are a number of school choice options.
+Dallas Independent School District (DISD) is the 13th largest public school district in the U.S. While DISD schools are mainly location-based, there are a number of school choice options.
 The district has more than 30 magnet schools, including the highly ranked School of Science and Engineering and Booker T. Washington High School for the Performing and Visual Arts.

 If you’re a parent of young children, you’ll be happy to know that DISD has a thriving Pre-K education program.
-Entrance is free for families that meet certain requirements and is tuition-based for others.
+In an effort to slow the spread of COVID-19, DISD is currently closed.

-The metro area also offers 129 charter schools and 89 private schools.
-For higher education, there are about 90 colleges, universities, and technical schools in the area, including the University of Texas at Dallas, Southern Methodist University, and others.
+The metro area also offers 142 charter schools and 98 private schools.
+For higher education, Northern Texas offers about 50 colleges and universities, including the University of Texas at Dallas, Southern Methodist University, and others.

 What are the safest areas in Dallas?